UWSEDS/uwseds.github.io/hw1_example_submission.md

 # Homework 1 Submission

 This guide will walk you through submitting homework 1 after you've finished developing your notebook.
-They assume you've a workspace directory setup with the following files:
+It assumes you've a workspace setup with the following files:

 ````
 > ls